azvoleff/chitwanabm/README.txt

     Inter-university Consortium for Political and Social Research (the datasets can be found online at: http://dx.doi.org/10.3886/ICPSR04538.v7).

-    The model was constructed by Alex Zvoleff as part of his dissertation research at San Diego State University (SDSU) in the Department of Geography.
+    The model was constructed with the support of the National Science Foundation Partnerships for International Research and Education program (NSF-PIRE, grant OISE 0729709).
+The code was written by Alex Zvoleff as part of his dissertation research at San Diego State University (SDSU) in the Department of Geography.
 Contact Alex Zvoleff or Prof. Li An at SDSU with any questions.

 GETTING THE CODE:
     See the ChitwanABM website at: